Researchprojects

 modelling and analysis

-Austrian agriculture is increasingly caught between economic efficiency and ecologically sustainable production.
-In times of climate change and limited resources, the ecological dimension of agricultural land use is becoming increasingly important alongside the economic dimension.
-In addition to general questions on the management of agricultural land, changing framework conditions and agricultural policy measures are also of importance.
-In Austria, a wide variety of measures under the ÖPUL agri-environmental programme promote environmentally friendly management.
+In times of climate change and increasingly limited resources, Austrian agriculture is caught between economic efficiency and ecologically sustainable production.
+In addition to general questions on forms of agricultural land management, changing framework conditions and agricultural policy measures are also of importance.
+In Austria, a wide range of measures under the ÖPUL agri-environmental program promote environmentally friendly farming.
+There are numerous interactions between the different economic and ecological sub-areas of the agricultural, environmental and food systems, which can result in conflicts of objectives but also synergy effects.

-Mathematical models for simulating plant growth (crop models) depict biophysical processes such as biomass production, nutrient cycles, soil water balance and erosion.
-With the help of model scenarios and depending on the site conditions, relationships between plant yields and management measures as well as environmental effects of management can be analysed.
+In addition to theoretical, conceptual considerations, quantitative methods can also be helpful in demonstrating these complex interrelationships.
+For example, mathematical models for the simulation of plant growth (crop models) depict biophysical processes such as biomass production, nutrient cycles, soil water balance and erosion.
+With the help of model scenarios and depending on the site conditions, relationships between plant yields and management measures as well as the environmental effects of cultivation can be analyzed.
+In addition to the complex and data-intensive crop models, there are a number of other quantitative methods with varying degrees of detail, data requirements and explanatory potential.

 Objective